"...I did not see one flea or tick on my dogs the entire summer."

 Ticks do not like garlic - that's why you won't find any in a garlic field.
 They cannot tolerate garlic.
 The natural sulfurs in the garlic disturb them and they stay away from garlic plants.

-Our product, Mosquito Barrier could have been named Tick Barrier because it can effectively rid your yard of ticks.
-Mosquito Barrier makes an ideal spray to rid your yard of ticks.
-The garlic will get into the tick's system and will kill them (as it does in the case of young ticks) or it will make life so miserable for them that they leave the area altogether.
+Our product, Mosquito Barrier could have been named Tick Barrier because it can effectively get rid of ticks in your yard.
+Mosquito Barrier is an ideal natural tick spray for outdoor, grassy areas.
+The garlic in this natural tick repellent will get into the tick's system and will kill them (as it does in the case of young ticks) or it will make life so miserable for them that they leave the area altogether.
 Just to make sure you get them all, we recommend you spray your yard again a week after the first application.
 Thereafter, you can spray every 3 weeks during tick season.

-None of this does any good if you don't keep your grass short and keep tall weeds out of your yard.
+None of this does any good if you don't keep your grass short and keep tall weeds out of your yard – this is a very important part of effective tick control.
 If you have pets you must have a fence or your pets will go outside the sprayed area and bring ticks in when they return.
 Those new ticks will then lay eggs and in a short while you will be infested again.
+With Mosquito Barrier, ticks will stay away from your house and property for the whole summer, and you only need to spray once every 3 to 4 weeks.

 TIPS ON SPRAYING FOR TICKS: